 TerrSet is an integrated geospatial software system for monitoring and modeling the earth system for sustainable development.
 The TerrSet system incorporates the IDRISI GIS Analysis and IDRISI Image Processing tools along with a constellation of vertical applications.
 TerrSet offers the most extensive set of geospatial tools in the industry in a single, affordable package.
 There is no need to buy costly add-ons to extend your research capabilities.

-- The Habitat and Biodiversity Modeler (HBM): a vertical application for habitat assessment, landscape pattern analysis and biodiversity modeling.
-HBM also contains special tools for species distribution modeling.
+The Habitat and Biodiversity Modeler (HBM) is a vertical application intended for habitat assessment, landscape pattern analysis and biodiversity modeling.

-- The Climate Change Adaptation Modeler (CCAM): a tool for modeling future climate and assessing its impacts on sea level rise, crop suitability and species distributions.
+The Climate Change Adaptation Modeler (CCAM) is suite of tools for modeling future climate and assessing its impacts on sea level rise, crop suitability and species distributions.

 TerrSet is an object-oriented system designed for professional-level use on platforms employing the Microsoft Windows operating environment.

 - Windows 8.1 and above, or Windows Server 2008 and above

 - Microsoft ACE 2010 or Microsoft Office 2010 or later